-Light up red for Poppy appeal - Argyllshire Advertiser
+Light up red for Poppy Appeal - Argyllshire Advertiser

 technical support?
 Click here

-Argyll and Bute landmarks, tourist destinations and businesses are being urged to light up red in support of the Scottish Poppy Appeal.
+Dozens of the Highlands and Islands’ most iconic landmarks, tourist destinations and businesses are being urged to ‘Light Up Red’ in support of the Scottish Poppy Appeal.

 From castles to council buildings, schools to statues, Poppyscotland is encouraging buildings across Scotland to take part in the lead up to Remembrance Sunday on November 13.

-The charity hopes to surpass last year’s record total of around 300 buildings taking part including Ness Bridge, Eilean Donan Castle, Stornoway Town Hall and St Magnus Cathedral, Kirkwall.
+The charity hopes to surpass last year’s record total of around 300 buildings taking part nationwide, including including Campbeltown Town Hall and Bruichladdich Distillery on Islay.

-Any building with external lighting can take part by adding red filters to the flood or up-lights to join Poppyscotland in showing support for the Armed Forces community.
+Any building with external lighting can take part simply by adding red gel filters to the flood or up-lights to join Poppyscotland in showing support for the Armed Forces community.

 The Scottish Poppy Appeal is Scotland’s biggest fundraising campaign, raising more than £2 million for the charity’s welfare work with veterans, servicemen and women and their families.

-‘We’ve been delighted how this idea has captured people’s imaginations and are grateful for the support of so many businesses and other organisations
+‘We’ve been delighted how this idea has captured people’s imaginations, and are very grateful for the support of so many businesses and other organisations

-‘With current concerns over energy costs, we understand not every building will be lighting up this year.
-But if they already have external lighting, we would encourage them to consider adding red filters in the run-up to Remembrance Sunday.’
+‘Of course, with current concerns over energy costs, we understand that not every building will be lighting up this year.
+But if they already have external lighting, then we’d encourage them to consider adding red filters in the run-up to Remembrance Sunday.’

 For more information about how to Light Up Red for Poppyscotland and the 2022 Scottish Poppy Appeal, visit www.poppyscotland.org.uk/light-up-red